GoogleChrome/web.dev/src/site/content/en/blog/usb/index.md

 ### HTTPS only

-Because this experimental API is a powerful new feature added to the Web, it is made available only to [secure contexts].
-This means you'll need to build with TLS in mind.
+Because of this feature's power, it only works on [secure contexts].
+This means you'll need to build with [TLS] in mind.

 ### User gesture required

-As a security feature, getting access to connected USB devices with `navigator.usb.requestDevice` must be called via a user gesture like a touch or mouse click.
+As a security precaution, `navigator.usb.requestDevice()` may only be called through a user gesture such as a touch or mouse click.

 ### Feature Policy

-A feature policy is a mechanism that allows developers to selectively enable and disable various browser features and APIs.
-It can be defined via a HTTP header and/or an iframe "allow" attribute.
+A [feature policy] is a mechanism that allows developers to selectively enable and disable various browser features and APIs.
+It can be defined via an HTTP header and/or an iframe "allow" attribute.

-You can define a feature that controls whether the usb attribute is exposed on the Navigator object, or in other words if you allow WebUSB.
+You can define a feature policy that controls whether the usb attribute is exposed on the Navigator object, or in other words if you allow WebUSB.

 Below is an example of a header policy where WebUSB is not allowed: